akilmarshall/procedural-image-generation/README.md

 Also known as [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) (tiled model)

-When tasked with completed a fully uncollapsed image this algorithm's run time and output is enormous.
+When tasked with completing a blank image this algorithm's run time and output is enormous (2x2 and sometimges 3x3 can be computable).
 It is often more interesting to provide it with a "seeded" image:

 <p align="center">